motoq/bierman/README.md

 driver_02b_bias.m
 ```
 Adds bias to the measurement model and then performs comparisons between
-the Schmidt Consider Kalman as a baseline and various implementations of
+the Schmidt Kalman as a baseline and various implementations of the SRIF.
-the SRIF.
 ```

 driver_householder.m - detour